MrSonOfaBit/devops-master-class/docker/docker_notes.md

 ```
 This **Multi-Stage** Dockerfile has multiple advantages.

+### Docker Cache

 At first the use of the **cache** can speed up the process of building the image because the **dependency installation** will be executed and copied separately from the code.
 If the code changes but the package.json stays the same, docker uses the cache to skip the installation process and only change the code in the image building.
 Pushing your image to the docker hub will also take less time if you use the cache efficient.

 The **size** of the image will also be reduced because in the first stage the application will be compromised into a **build folder**.
 The build folder is then used for the image to build and not the whole application code.

 ## Docker Commands
 Hints